Channel Phase Processing in Wireless Networks for Human Activity Recognition: Conclusion future work

 This paper presents a new method of CSI phase processing for human activity recognition in wireless sensing.
-The proposed method, coined Time Smoothing and Frequency Rebuild (TSFR), corrects the linear errors of the phase through a rotation process.
-The rotation angle is obtained from the slope of a linear regression adjustment in the frequency domain.
+The proposed method, coined Time Smoothing and Frequency Rebuild (TSFR), corrects the linear errors of the phase using a linear regression transformation for each CSI.
 After that, phase smoothing in the time domain is carried out using the SG filter, and finally, filtering distortions are rebuilt in the frequency domain using information from the sanitized phase.
+The method presented in this paper serves as a generalization of the method for five different datasets, each of one with a different number of subcarriers and measured with different hardware.
+In this sense, in future work, some of the parameters used in this study may be studied in more depth for specific datasets.
+On the one hand, the values chosen for the Savitzky-Golay filter, and on the other hand, the value that multiplies sigma in the Gaussian filter, Eq.\eqref{ds}, which determines the number of data considered outliers.
+Each dataset may allow a more adjusted value depending on the number of subcarriers, symbols, data quality, and other specifications in both cases.

-The comprehensive analysis of the proposed method shows that the TSFR solution outperforms other solutions of phase processing in five CSI datasets provided by different OFDM-based wireless systems, variable configurations, and different HAR activities (people counting (sitting or walking), position detection, and activity recognition).
+In conclusion, the comprehensive analysis of the proposed method shows that the TSFR solution outperforms other solutions of phase processing in five CSI datasets provided by different OFDM-based wireless systems, variable configurations, and different HAR activities (people counting (sitting or walking), position detection, and activity recognition).
 In addition, three different DL networks have been employed.
 Therefore, the TSFR method allows the use of the CSI phase as a robust source of information for HAR in different conditions of wireless sensing.